markdingo/go-websocket-demo/README.md

 Assuming a Unix platform:

-1. `go get -u github.com/markdingo/go-websocket-demo`
+1. `git clone git@github.com:markdingo/go-websocket-demo.git` or if I've made the repo public possibly `go get -u github.com/markdingo/go-websocket-demo`

 1. Build the client and server with `'make'`